 However on a cold autumn day, Cauliflower Cheese is warming, filling and completely delicious.
 And it is very economical and nutritious too!
 So what’s not to like!!
 It takes only 10 minutes or so to prepare and then it is ready to be popped into the oven for baking and can be served as a main meal with a vegetable (and may be a slice of bread to mop up the sauce) or as a vegetable accompaniment to a main meal, such as a roast dinner.
 So if you haven’t tried Cauliflower Cheese for a long time, or have never cooked it at home, do give it another try.
 This recipe really is very easy and very delicious!

 Ring the changes by adding other vegetables with the cauliflower.
 Broccoli is an obvious companion.
 Add some cooked pasta and have ‘Cauliflower and Macaroni Cheese’.
-I like to serve Cauliflower Cheese with peas or other green vegetable.

 For best results steam the cauliflower, rather than boiling it, to cook it before adding the sauce.
 This gives a much firmer texture and there is much less risk of it getting over cooked and mushy.